Quick start guide and video

 If you wish to temporarily solo the track you are working on, hold the value knob and short-press key 1-16 corresponding to the track you are already on.
 This is the same gesture as selecting a track, except selecting the track you are already on invokes the soloing functionality.
 Perform the gesture again to turn off soloing.
 Muting of tracks is also possible by selecting tracks you wish to mute/unmute in Live mode and switching back to the track you wish to edit with a long-press.

-As mentioned earlier, besides playing chords on the chord track ("Cd"), chords may also be played on other tracks by configuring a patch and track to become paraphonic.
+As mentioned earlier, besides playing chords on the chord track ("Cd"), chords may also be played on other tracks by configuring a patch and track to become paraphonic (some limitations apply however, and the played chords will always be instructed by the chord track).

 All tracks can be transposed any number of semitones.
-If you feel any track or instrument sounds better in your song at a lower or higher octave, simply transpose the track by 12 semitones up or down.
+So if you feel any track or instrument sounds better in your song at a lower or higher octave after recording/programm it, simply transpose the track by 12 semitones up or down.
 You can do so by scrolling to the the 'GLob' page, and changing the 'trSP' parameter under the 2/bS key; e.g. hold down key 2/bs key and turn the value knob left or right (note that you can instead also change any programmed notes individually to play at a lower octave, or use the coarse detune setting for the oscillators - 3/Ld/'det.C' on the 'Osc1'/'Osc2' pages - to play an octave lower).

 Program a bassline